myphysicslab/myphysicslab/src/docs/GetNumbers1.md

     hist.output()

 This will print the data in Terminal output box.
+(Note: Don't type a semi-colon ";" at the end of that line, the semi-colon suppresses the output in Terminal).

 <img src='dbl-pendulum-data.png'>